Skip to content

 War Remnants Museum

-Inside the museum, you will see many photographic images and artifacts, including a guillotine and the tiger cage used for Viet Cong prisoners.
+Inside the museum, you will see many photographic images and artefacts, including a guillotine and the tiger cage used for Viet Cong prisoners.
 Also, the museum has collections of the work of war photographers who lost their lives during the wars.

 Saigon Opera House